Jim Volgarino is Certified by the Certified Appraisers Guild of America (CAGA)

-specializing in classic and special interest vehicles, including both cars and trucks, vintage boats and motorcycles.
+specializing in classic and special interest vehicles, including cars and trucks, vintage boats and motorcycles.

-He has over 40 years of automotive experience as an enthusiast, restorer, builder and judge for such organizations as Classic Chevy Club International, Late Great Chevrolet Association, the Antique Automobile Club of America and is a freelance writer for a number of automobile publications.
+He has over 40 years of automotive experience as an enthusiast, restorer, builder and judge for such organizations as Classic Chevy Club International, Late Great Chevrolet Association, the Antique Automobile Club of America and is a current freelance writer for a number of auto-related publications and blogs.

 He has shown several award winning vehicles during the past 40 years at both regional and national shows and continues to be involved in the hobby as a collector and restorer.

-Currently Jim has a muscle car in restoration (1964 Chevrolet Impala SS 409), a rare 1974 Honda CB350F, a 1978 Kawasaki KZ650SR and a 1962 Chris Craft ski boat, so he understands the specific needs of collectors and restorers.
+Currently Jim owns a restored 1964 Chevrolet Impala SS 409, a rare 1974 Honda CB350F, a 1978 Kawasaki KZ650SR and a 1962 Chris Craft ski boat, so he understands the specific needs of collectors and restorers.